 However, El Salvador suffers from persistent low levels of growth.
 Annual GDP growth has exceeded 3 percent only twice since 2000 and averaged just 2.3 percent in the last five years, one of the lowest growth rates in the Central American region.
 The country is expected to grow at 2.6 percent in 2019.

 The country’s low growth has translated into modest poverty reduction and high rural poverty.
 The poverty rate (based on a $5.5 per day poverty line) declined from 39 percent in 2007 to 31 percent in 2016.
 Extreme poverty (based on a $3.2 per day poverty line) also declined from 15 percent to 10 percent over the same period.
-This decline in poverty rates is mainly explained by increased salaries of low skilled workers and economic growth (albeit modest) that benefited mainly the population in the lowest 20 percent of the income distribution.
-Remittances have also contributed to the reduction of the poverty rates.

 In terms of political and social developments, the country has accomplished noteworthy progress on both fronts.
 Democracy and peace have been consolidated since the end of the civil war in 1992, and five consecutive democratic presidential elections have taken place with peaceful transitions of power.
 Moreover, El Salvador continues to make progress in advancing human development outcomes mainly through the expansion of access to public services.
 For example, in the health sector, increased access to healthcare facilities, particularly by the poor, contributed to El Salvador’s ability to reach MDG 4 (reducing under-5 mortality).